 I have no strategies to update or change machinesthis infant ought to last me a lot more years (knock on wood)!
 It is fast, it is reputable, it's really low upkeep, it has no digital systems I fret about breaking, it still has the needle down and thread cutter I like, it totally free movement quilts like a dream with a much larger throat space, it's effective when stitching through numerous layers, and it's very simple for my kids to operate and sew on now that they are more thinking about sewing (this design has the speed control, so I can turn the speed dial all the way to slow and it's ideal for kids).

-It's irritating there is no zig zag stitch, this is just a straight stitch maker.
-Luckily those have been extremely minimal things and are the only things I dislike about this device (and perhaps the walking foot concerns have been fixed because I bought mine 4 years earlier?).
-The Bernina 440QE: Okay so I need to initially state that my Bernina 440 is about 7 years of ages, so there have been great enhancements and modifications to the newer designs.
+It's frustrating there is no zig zag stitch, this is only a straight stitch maker.
+Fortunately those have been really minimal things and are the only things I do not like about this maker (and maybe the walking foot problems have been fixed since I purchased my own 4 years earlier?).
+The Bernina 440QE: Okay so I need to first state that my Bernina 440 has to do with 7 years of ages, so there have been great improvements and changes to the more recent designs.

 © Copyright 2021 Banbury Sewing Labour.
 We receive compensation from companies whose products and services we recommend.